 Find your own path through the literary and cultural history of the period.
 Develop an understanding of the engagement of Romantic writing with a range of political, social and aesthetic issues in the period.

-You'll investigate the cultural meanings and associations of the variety of styles and genres in which Romantic writing was produced, and study a range of different critical perspectives about Romantic literature.
+You'll investigate the cultural meanings and associations of the variety of styles and genres in which Romantic writing was produced, and study a range of different critical perspectives on Romantic literature.

-You’ll engage with the wider research culture of the Department of English, one of the UK's largest research centres in modern English, and the interdisciplinary Centre for Eighteenth Century Studies.
+You’ll engage with the wider research culture of the Department of English and Related Literature, one of the UK's largest research centres in modern English, and the interdisciplinary Centre for Eighteenth Century Studies.
 There will be a diverse schedule of seminars, conferences and reading groups for you to attend.
 You’ll also be part of the Humanities Research Centre, a vibrant interdisciplinary hub which will enable you to form close social and intellectual bonds over the course of your study.

 You'll examine the selected literary and aesthetic works in the light of the historical circumstances in which they were produced, and will develop a broad view of the major changes in sensibility and ideology of the period.

-You'll study one core module (20 credits) and three option modules (20 credits each) from a wide range of choices offered by the Department of English and Related Literature and other arts and humanities departments.
-Some modules will take an interdisciplinary view, others will focus on a particular discipline.
-You'll study a research skills training module (10 credits), and complete a research dissertation (90 credits).
-The total number of credits for the course is 180.
+You'll study modules from a range of options offered by the Department of English and Related Literature and other arts and humanities departments.
+You'll also hone your research skills with dedicated training, and complete a research dissertation.
+You'll study 180 credits in total.

 You can investigate contemporary issues such as:

 You'll be introduced to key voices and themes from the Romantic period.
 Taught by scholars who specialise in the period, our seminars will explore some of the literary conversations, debates, hopes and disappointments which were produced by this age of revolution and innovation.
 You'll also learn valuable research, writing and presentation skills.
 Topics may include using library and online research resources, use of archives, academic writing and how to get work published.